 Caring for them is easy.
 In camp, you tie them out with a rope attached to spiral stake that you might see used to tie up a dog.
 To my amazement, they do not try to chew the rope or pull out the stake.
 I think they are powerful enough to easily pull the stake out of the ground (please do not tell them), but they always seem quite content to stay put, graze, and sleep.
 They browse on whatever is available on the trail or in camp, so you do not need to feed them.
 They are related to camels so they only drink water every few days.
 In camp, it usually is not necessary to provide them water unless you are there for more than one night.
 Every day or so, while walking, they will stop at water and drink for a long time.

 Saturday morning, we met Ken and his wife at the Vallecito Creek Trailhead.
 We saddled up Karem and Beethoven and headed up the trail.
 Dennis Gebhardt has an excellent description of the trail in his superb book, Dennis Gebhardt's guidebook , A Backpacking Guide to the Weminuche Wilderness.
 Basin Reproduction and Printing Company, Durango, CO, 1976. so, I will not bother providing my own.
 Unfortunately, this book is currently out of print.
-The pertinent excerpt can be viewed here .
-From the maps , the trail gently gains elevation.
-As we ascended through the gorge, there was a lot of short, steep up-and-down walking making it more strenuous than the elevation profile would suggest.
+The pertinent excerpt can be viewed here.
+The maps suggest the trail gently gains elevation.
+We founds that as we ascended through the gorge, there was a lot of short, steep up-and-down walking making it more strenuous than the elevation profile would suggest.
 This section of Vallecito Creek draws extreme white water enthusiasts each spring when the river is raging.
 We stopped at the first bridge, about 3.0 miles up the trail, and had lunch.

 At about 4.1 miles, we found an excellent campsite in a flat meadow beside the river.
 We decided to stick to our low key attitude for this trip and stop early.
 We set up camp and I went fishing.
 The creek contained lots of small brook trout.
 That evening we enjoyed lounging around the campfire savoring our wine from a box.